 The following technologies produce renewable energy in the form of heat or electricity.
 They provide an alternative to power sources based on non-renewable fossil fuels.

-FIT's provide a payment for each unit of electricity regardless of how it is used.
-In addition, households can then use the free electricity that they generate in their home and export any surplus to the national grid for a further payment.
+FIT's provide payment for each unit of electricity regardless of how it is used.
+In addition, households can then use the free electricity that they generate in their home and export any surplus to the national grid for further payment.
 Both schemes require a current EPC for the property where the renewable technology is installed and in the case of the FIT scheme, the EPC must at least reach Band D and dated prior to the renewable technology installation.

 Please be aware that these schemes change frequently and funding is limited.

 *Planning Permission – Householders must have in place any required planning consents before applying to the scheme.